HelpGiveThanks/HGTconfiguration/README.md

 1. Select the 'Users & security' tab.
 1. Scroll down to 'New user accounts' and select 'All new user accounts will be created by an admin' option.
 This will keep strangers from setting up accounts on your website until you are ready, if ever, to allow strangers to create accounts.
 1. Click the 'save' button (bottom right).
+1. Select 'Email communication' (2nd from the bottom, left menu column).

+     The main reason to set this up now is to insure that if you forget your password TBG will be able to send you a new one via its forgot password button, which is only enabled if you configure this email module.
+1. Change the 'Enable outgoing email notifications' option from 'No' to 'Yes'.
+1. In the 'Email "from"-name' text box replace 'The Bug Genie' with your website's name followed by the word 'Automailer' (to identify system sent emails are automated).
+1. In the 'Email "from"-address' text box type in  'Do_Not_Reply@YOURWEBSITE.COM' (as you do not want people replying to automated emails, which all users have control over (whether or not to receive such automated emails)).
+1. Click the 'save' button (bottom right).
 1. Scroll up, and click on 'System Administrator' (upper right corner).
 1. Select 'My account' option.
 1. Change the Full Name to your full name.